andrewppar/logos/README.md

 3. Install java (openjdk).
 You can check whether java is already installed by calling `java --version`.
 If it is not installed directions for your platform can be found [1](https://openjdk.java.net/install/ "here")

 4. Install leiningen.
-Directions can be found here. (https://leiningen.org/#install "here")
+Directions can be found [here](https://leiningen.org/#install)

 ## Development